iCliniq Logo

 Hello doctor,

 I want to present my case to you.
-Three years ago, I had a relationship with a person, after one year, I started to have symptoms.
+Three years ago, I had a relationship with a person, and after one year, I started to have symptoms.
 I did seven HIV (Human Immunodeficiency Virus) tests in the last six months, and all were negative.
-However, I still have the following symptoms: sinusitis, swollen and painful lymph nodes, sweating, candidiasis on the nails, heart problems, low lymphocyte levels.
+However, I still have the following symptoms: sinusitis, swollen and painful lymph nodes, sweating, candidiasis on the nails, heart problems, and low lymphocyte levels.
 I want to ask you, is it possible to have HIV without developing antibodies?
 What further investigations should I do?

 Hello,